Augustvic/limit-java/README.md

 # limit-java
-A set of Java libraries that includes paxos, etc.
+A set of Java libraries that includes raft, etc.